melissamcewen/build-a-bot-workshop/appendix.md

 ## Story Worksheet
 A blank copy of the story worksheet:
 ** What character will your bot have?
 Get creative: you can use an existing character, a new one you make up or even yourself!**
+-
+-
+-
+-
+-

 **What things would you your character to tell people talking to them?**
+-
+-
+-
+-
+-

-**What kind of questions would someone ask your character in order to get them to say those things?*
+**What kind of questions would someone ask your character in order to get them to say those things?**
+-
+-
+-
+-
+-

 **Now we need to give your conversation a flow - can you divide your questions up into some categories with about 2-3 questions per category?**
+-
+-
+-
+-
+-

 **Now let’s turn those categories into questions themselves.
 How might someone ask about this aspect of your character?**

+-
+-
+-
+-
+-

 **Give your bot some personality!
 Write your answers in your characters voice.
-Don't forget a greeting and goodbye !**
+Don't forget a greeting and goodbye!**
+-
+-
+-
+-
+-